crazyyi/nodewebpack_boilerplate/README.md

 # Node.js Webpack boilerplate project

-This project is a boilerplate for webpack enabled Nodejs + socket.io projects.
+This project is a boilerplate for webpack enabled Nodejs projects.
+It is originally created to help with making HTML5 realtime game project.

 It uses [Yarn](https://github.com/yarnpkg/yarn/) instead of `npm` to  manage modules, simply because `Yarn` is faster.